bramstone/bacterial-carbon-flux-qSIP/readme.txt

-Note to reviewers:

-This directory contains all the necessary code to reproduce the main figures and central data/statistics
+This repository contains all the necessary code to reproduce the main figures and central data/statistics

 Everything necessary to generate table and figures should already by found in the "data" folder upon download